haiyanzheng/BasketTrialsSSD/README.md

-# BasketTrials
+# BasketTrialsSSD
-OpenBUGS code together with R functions to implement Bayesian analysis models for basket trials
+This folder contains R functions to implement Bayesian sample size determination for basket trials that consider borrowing of information between commensurate subtrials.